codefresh-io/cli-v2/docs/commands/cli-v2_git-source_list.md

 ```
   -h, --help               help for list
-      --include-internal   If true, will include the Codefresh-internal git-sources
+      --include-internal   If true, will include the Codefresh internal git-sources
 ```

 ### Options inherited from parent commands